solid/web-access-control-spec/README.md

 **WebID-TLS Delegation**.
 If your implementation uses the WebID-TLS authentication method, it also needs to implement the ability to delegate its requests on behalf of the original user.
-(No, the original requester may not be akllowed access -- you don't have to ableForto access a group to be in it) a discussion of such a capability, see the [Extending the WebID Protocol with Access Delegation](http://bblfish.net/tmp/2012/08/05/WebID_Delegation.pdf) paper.
+(No, the original requester may not be allowed access -- you don't have to able to access a group to be in it)
+For a discussion of such a capability, see the [Extending the WebID Protocol with Access Delegation](http://bblfish.net/tmp/2012/08/05/WebID_Delegation.pdf) paper.
 One thing to keep in mind is - if there are several hops (an ACL request chain